I'm sure we all know someone who has had a burnout, or have even had one ourselves.

 Sadly, burnouts seem to have become a norm in corporate world.

 As a life, business and career coach, I offer burnout coaching (in Amsterdam and online).
-But before I dive into this blog post to look at how working with a coach like me can help prevent burnout, I want to outline what I mean by ‘burnout’ and how it happens.
+But before I dive into this blog post to share how you can use coaching to help with burnout, or help prevent burnout, I want to outline what I mean by ‘burnout’ and how it happens.

 We often talk about burnout as an illness; a horrible thing that pops up to happen to us and stops us from being able to work.
 This is how I see many workplaces treating it too - like someone has suddenly become ill and must be signed off work to rest.